Wee Tee State Forest

 Approximately 11,500 acres of the area is located in the Santee River floodplain and is subject to periodic flooding.
 There is also a large freshwater spring located on the property near the upper end of Wee Tee Lake.

 Like all the state forests managed by the South Carolina Forestry Commission, Wee Tee State Forest receives no state appropriations from the General Assembly and is 100% self-sustaining.
 Operating funds for the forest, as well as salaries, are generated from the sale of timber products, land leases and Wildlife Management Area (WMA) permits.

 Additionally, Wee Tee State Forest pays 25% of its gross income to the local school districts in the counties in which the forest is located.

 Permits are required for hunting and fishing at Wee Tee State Forest.

 Boating / fishing

 The property contains two oxbow lakes, Wee Tee Lake and Ferry Lake, both of which are open for public boating and fishing seven days a week from sun up to sun down.
-Only kayaks, canoes and watercraft with electric motors are allowed; no gas motors are permitted.
 A valid state freshwater fishing license is required to fish on Manchester State Forest.
 Fishing licenses can be purchased online through the SC Department of Natural Resources’ Online Customer Service Portal.

 Wee Tee State Forest is included in the SC Department of Natural Resources’ (SCDNR) Wildlife Management Area (WMA) program as part of a cooperative agreement between SCDNR and the SC Forestry Commission.
 SCDNR sets and regulates the methods of harvest, bag limits and other requirements for hunting on WMA lands, including Wee Tee.
 Please visit the SC Department of Natural Resources’ website for information regarding hunting rules and regulations on Wee Tee State Forest.